cyberforge1/imageForge/README.md

 - post images to IG

-- ensure mobile responsive design
+- review mobile responsive design

-- set a hard limit for number of images generated
-  - openAI and other

 - refactor css and javascript code from templates into static folder

-- fix contact me button

-- add a download link to images
+- add a download link to image modals

 ## Start-up checklist